bxparks/AUniter/jenkins/README.md

 jenkins$ ./arduino --install-boards arduino:avr
 ```
 These extra files will be stored under the `arduino-1.8.5/portable/` directory,
-not in the `/var/lib/jenkins/.arduino15/` folder because of the existance
+not in the `/var/lib/jenkins/.arduino15/` folder because of the existence
 of the `portable/` directory.

 4. (Optional) Install any other boards that you use.
 For example, to install the